kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking-draft.md

 ## Decision

 Istio allows to delegate the access control to an external authorization service, which may be just a regular Kubernetes service.
-This seems to be a simplest way to plug the geoblocking check of incomming connections.
+This seems to be the simplest way to plug the geoblocking check of incoming connections.

 ### ip-auth service

 For that purpose a new service 'ip-auth' is introduced.
 Its main responsibility is to fulfil the [external authorizer](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/) contract:
 - listening to the connections from Envoy proxy
-- deciding whether to allow/disallow an incomming connection (based on headers and current list of IP ranges)
+- deciding whether to allow/disallow an incoming connection (based on headers and current list of IP ranges)
-- responding with HTTP 200 to allow an incomming connection or with HTTP 403 to disallow it
+- responding with HTTP 200 to allow an incoming connection or with HTTP 403 to disallow it

 High level overview: